brentnall/trial-invitation-sampler/README.md

 An algorithm to decide which patients to invite to join a trial.

+The mathematical model and approach is describe in this freely-available paper:

+Brentnall AR, Mathews C, Beare S, Ching J, Sleeth M, Sasieni P. Dynamic data-enabled stratified sampling for trial invitations with application in NHS-Galleri.
+Clinical Trials.
+2023;0(0). doi:10.1177/17407745231167369

-The code is demonstrated using a model where patients are organised into age/sex groups by GP practice
+In brief, the code is demonstrated using a model where patients are organised into age/sex groups by GP practice

 - **prog**: python code for the invitation algorithm
 - **inputgen**: R code and associated demonstration data.
 The code generates input files for the algorithm using the demonstration data